Click on the banners to see Frequently Asked Questions for the respective topics.

 Visit our Board Members page for a list of current Managers and our Board Materials and Minutes page for a record of previous meetings.
 Meetings are recorded and on the Prior Lake television (PLTV) cable station.
-Recordings of previous meetings can be found on the City of Prior Lake’s website.
+Recordings of previous meetings can be found on our YouTube page.

 Where does the drinking water come from for cities and townships within the District?